emilianop11/private-chat/README.md

 }

-payloadHash: we prefer md5 instead of sha256 since its shorter. this field is used to make sure that the same string is being encrypted for both parties.
+payloadHash: we prefer md5 instead of sha256 since its shorter. this field is used to make sure that the same string is being encrypted for all parties.
+So all decrypting parties can check the result they got against this hash.

 "s" stands for sender
 "r" stands for receiver